sharma1981/liteExchange/README.md

 ## <a name="FunctionalTesting">**8.
 Functional testing:**

-There is a prebuilt executable for both Linux and Windows which can send specified ask/bid orders to the order matching engine.
+There is a prebuilt executable for both Linux and Windows which can send specified ask/bid orders to the order matching engine using CSV test case files.
+Test case files have orders in the below CSV format :

+		#
+		#	New order
+		#
+		#		order_type symbol side target_id price quantity
+		#
+		#	Cancel order
+		#
+		#		order_type symbol side target_id orig_order_id
+		#
+		#
+		NEW_ORDER,GOOGL,SELL,OME,1,2
+		NEW_ORDER,GOOGL,BUY,OME,1,1

 Under "test_functional" directory :

 For Windows